wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 at least 470 m which took ~9 minutes (~52 m per minute).
 This observation prompted us to investigate whether swimming behaviour was common among GPS radio-collared caribou in the population (n = 29, for collaring details see, Peignier et al. 2019).
-We identified swimming events as two consecutive GPS locations (2-hour relocation rates) from an individual that occurred on different islands.
+We identified an individual’s swimming events as two consecutive GPS locations (2-hour relocation rates) on different islands.
 Northeastern Newfoundland typically experiences pack ice during winter and caribou are known locally to travel between islands by walking over the ice.
 We restricted our GPS data to the ice-free period of the year (April 1 to December 31) and identified 127 swimming events over three years (Figure 2).
 In addition to our own visual and remotely sensed observations, residents of Fogo Island have also reported regularly observing caribou swimming between islands.

 In total, 12 of 29 collared female caribou swam between islands in the Fogo Island archipelago.
-On average, caribou swam approximately 11 (range = 2-34) times per year and remained on each island for approximately 30 (range = 0-724) days before swimming again.
-Based on swimming data, we separated the population into three apparent groups of
-individuals: those that swam regularly between islands (n = 3, every ~15 days); those that rarely engaged in swimming events (n = 9, every ~ 42 days); and those that never swam (n = 17).
+Of the caribou that swam, caribou swam on average approximately 11 (range = 2-34) times per year and remained on each island for approximately 30 (range = 0-724) days before swimming again.
+Based on GPS data to infer swimming, we separated the population into three apparent groups of individuals: those that swam regularly between islands (n = 3, every ~15 days); those that rarely engaged in swimming events (n = 9, every ~ 42 days); and those that never swam (n = 17).

 Caribou (*Rangifer tarandus*) are exceptional swimmers.
 Ample evidence exists that caribou swim in streams, rivers, and lakes during migration